Mandya to Mumbai

-Mandya to Mumbai, which was earlier named as Anekere Beedhi, is a 2016 Kannada-language film written and directed by Raajashekar produced by S. Jyothi Lingam under the banner Sree Neela Durga Parameshwari combines starring Rakesh Adiga and Amrutha Rao in the lead roles.
-Sanjjanaa is playing a main character in the film.
-The film is a remake of Tamil film Renigunta was directed by R. Panneerselvam, which had Johnny, Sanusha, Nishanth and Sanjana Singh in the important roles.
-The Plot revolves around young criminals and explores the reasons that instigate them to commit crime.
+Mandya to Mumbai is a 2016 Kannada-language film co-written and directed by Rajasekhar and Vaardhik Joseph D. starring Rakesh Adiga, Sanjjana and Amrutha Rao.
+The film is a remake of Tamil film Renigunta.
+The plot revolves around young criminals and explores the reasons that instigate them to commit crime.

 Plot

-The movie begins in Mandya where the Hero leads a happy life with his parents.
+The movie begins in Mandya where Ganesh leads a happy life with his parents.
 A shocking incident changes his life.
-His parents are murdered by an anti-social and Hero is forced to go to prison, where he is tortured.
-He comes across four criminals in the prison.
-These hardcore criminals break loose from the prison and help Hero take revenge on his parents' killers.
+His parents are murdered by an anti-social and Ganesh is forced to go to prison, where he is tortured.
+He comes across four criminals, Bharatesh, Jalendra, Kumar and Ruman, in the prison.
+These hardcore criminals break loose from the prison and help Ganesh take revenge on his parents' killers.
 They decide to go to Mumbai where they plan to become big gangsters.
 But fate has other plans.